rotemasud/email-processor-microservices/README.md

 - 📝 The workflow is configured to only deploy from the original repository owner's account

 **To use this in your own AWS account:**
+1. **Set up AWS OIDC and IAM:**
+   - Create OIDC provider for GitHub Actions in your AWS account
-1. Create your own AWS account and IAM user with appropriate permissions
+   - Create an IAM role with permissions for ECR, ECS, and IAM PassRole
+   - Configure the role's trust policy to allow your forked repository
+2. **Update the workflows:**
+   - Edit both `.github/workflows/ci.yml` and `.github/workflows/cd.yml`
+   - Change `role-to-assume` ARN to your IAM role ARN
-2. Update `github.repository_owner` in `.github/workflows/ci.yml` to your GitHub username
+   - Update `github.repository_owner` in `ci.yml` to your GitHub username
-3. Configure GitHub Secrets (see below)
+3. **Configure GitHub Secrets:**
+   - Add `AWS_ACCOUNT_ID` secret (just your account ID, no access keys needed!)
+4. **Deploy infrastructure:**
-4. Update `terraform/terraform.tfvars` with your desired configuration
+   - Update `terraform/terraform.tfvars` with your desired configuration
+   - Run `terraform apply`

 ## Setup Instructions